-The cave name was taken from Sanskrit language lwa Gajah.
+The cave’s name was taken from the Sanskrit language lwa Gajah.
 Lwa Gajah means an elephant river.
-Goa Gajah or elephant cave is a small scale temple.
-The temple used as a meditation place for Hindu Priest once.
-Figures of Hindu statues, carving, and the altar shows that the cave has an important role in the past.
+Goa Gajah or elephant cave is a small-scale temple.
+The temple was used as a meditation place for Hindu priests once.
+Figures of Hindu statues, carving, and the altar show that the cave has an important role in the past.

-The cave has been around from the 11 centuries when Hayam Wuruk a Majapahit King ruled Bali.
-Almost the entire sculpture and statue in the cave representing a Hindu figure.
+The cave has been around since the 11 century when Hayam Wuruk a Majapahit King ruled Bali.
+Almost the entire sculpture and statue in the cave represent a Hindu figure.
 But there is one Buddhist sculpture found next to the river.
-People believe that the cave likewise used by Buddhists as well once.
+People believe that the cave was likewise used by Buddhists as well once.

 The cave later was rediscovered by Dutch archaeologists in 1923.
-L.C Heyting the archeologist reports the discovery of Ganesha sculpture and Tri Langga statue.
-The research of Heyting discovery continues until 1925.
+L.C Heyting the archeologist reports the discovery of the Ganesha sculpture and the Tri Langga statue.
+The research of Heyting’s discovery continues until 1925.
 In 1954, the Indonesia archeological team found a small pool right in front of the Cave Mouth.

-Elephant cave has an important role and becomes a witness in the past.
-Of how Hindu and Buddhist lived in a harmony.
-In the 15-century, Elephant Cave used as a part of Hindu and Buddhist religious ceremonies.
+The elephant cave has an important role and becomes a witness in the past.
+Of how Hindus and Buddhists lived in a harmony.
+In the 15th century, Elephant Cave was used as a part of Hindu and Buddhist religious ceremonies.
 There are also 15 holes in the cave.
 The holes were used once as a place for the Hindu priest to meditate.

-In the mouth of the cave don’t forget to notice Kalamakara face.
-The monster face statue carved in stone.
+In the mouth of the cave don’t forget to notice Kalamakara’s face.
+The monster face statue is carved in stone.
 In Hindu Mythology, Kalamakara is a creature capable of exorcising an evil spirit.
 Two statues in front of the cave called Dwarapala statue is the guard of the cave.

 Inside the cave, there are three statues of God’s manifestation (Syiva, Brahma, Vishnu).
 And the God of knowledge Ganesha.
-The cave is a sacred and the holiest place of all.
-As a place to worship God, its where the locals and Hindu priest brings an offering and pray.
+The cave is sacred and the holiest place of all.
+As a place to worship God, it’s where the locals and Hindu priests bring an offering and pray.

-Visitors are allowed to enter the cave and taking pictures.
+Visitors are allowed to enter the cave and take pictures.
 However, be respectful and avoid taking a picture while people praying.

 Petitraan or Bathing Pool

 The pool in front of the cave is a bathing pool.
-Its where the locals clean their body with holy water before religious ritual and ceremony.
-The six women statues in the pool and water coming from it are also believe in magic water.
+It’s where the locals clean their bodies with holy water before religious rituals and ceremonies.
+The six women statues in the pool and the water coming from it also believe in magic water.
 The locals believe the water will heal any disease and keep them young.

 There is a wide parking space in the area.
 However, people coming with a private car or scooter will expect to pay for the parking ticket.
 The entrance fee doesn’t include the parking ticket.
-A parking ticket for the scooter will cost IDR 2.000,- and IDR 5.000,- for a car.
+A parking ticket for the scooter will cost Rp3.000 and Rp5.000 for a car.

 The souvenir shop is available in the parking area.
-Visitors can buy merchandise such as statues, rings, necklaces, and Elephant cave ornaments.
-A small shop and food stall selling Indonesian snack and mineral water are in the same location.
+Visitors can buy merchandise such as statues, rings, necklaces, and elephant cave ornaments.
+A small shop and food stall selling Indonesian snacks and mineral water are in the same location.

 How To Get To Elephant Cave

 Elephant cave is located in the Ubud area.
 For visitors coming from the center of Ubud.
-It will take 15-20 minutes driving.
+It will take 15-20 minutes to drive.
 The distance from the Monkey Forest Ubud is 6 km.
-Renting a scooter or stopping a taxi is the most convenient way to go here.
+Renting a scooter or booking a ride-hail app is the most convenient way to go here.
 Since public transportation is not really reliable.

-Elephant cave located in the main street of Jalan Raya Goa Gajah, Bedulu Village, Blahbatuh, Kabupaten Gianyar.
+Elephant cave is located on the main street of Jalan Raya Goa Gajah, Bedulu Village, Blahbatuh, Gianyar.
 Bali 80581.